Chuck Palumbo: Billy and Chuck (2001–2002)

-The Full Blooded Italians and departure (2003–2004)
+The Full Blooded Italians (2003–2004)

-In February 2003, Palumbo formed The Full Blooded Italians (F.B.I.) in WWE, a faction which had previously been seen in Extreme Championship Wrestling.
+In February 2003, Palumbo formed the Full Blooded Italians (F.B.I.) in WWE, a faction which had previously been seen in Extreme Championship Wrestling (ECW).
 After a beating at the hands of Rikishi, Nunzio threatened to bring in his "family" in order to gain revenge.
-The next week, Chuck Palumbo and Johnny "The Bull" Stamboli joined Nunzio to form the F.B.I. and attacked Rikishi.
+The next week, Palumbo and Johnny "The Bull" Stamboli joined Nunzio to form the F.B.I. and attacked Rikishi.
 This version initially gained little success, but would go on to have brief feuds with Los Guerreros, Chris Benoit, Rhyno, Brian Kendrick, Nathan Jones, the APA, and The Undertaker.

 Palumbo was traded to the Raw brand on March 22, 2004, along with A-Train in exchange for Rico and Jackie Gayda.
 After Palumbo was traded to the Raw brand, he was kept off television until July 2004, when he debuted with a new look and entrance music.
 His new image resembled a cross between an auto mechanic and a greaser.
 He would later give himself the nickname "Custom Chucky P." It was not long before Palumbo was a regular on Sunday Night Heat.
 His new gimmick started off usually losing matches but began to rise on Heat, defeating the likes of The Hurricane, Rosey, Val Venis and Stevie Richards.
-On the October 31, 2004 airing of Heat, Palumbo had his most high-profile match on the Raw brand when he faced former World Heavyweight Champion Chris Benoit, but was defeated.
+On the October 31, 2004, airing of Heat, Palumbo had his most high-profile match on the Raw brand when he faced former World Heavyweight Champion Chris Benoit, but was defeated.
 Palumbo was released by WWE soon after on November 4, 2004.

-Independent circuit (2005)
+Independent circuit (2005–2006)

 Palumbo, along with Johnny Stamboli, went on to become a member of Voodoo Murders of All Japan Pro Wrestling (AJPW) and feuded against Roughly Obsess and Destroy.
 Palumbo teamed with former FBI partner Stamboli to challenge for the World Tag Team Championship on March 20, 2005, but were defeated by Jamal and Taiyo Kea of RO&D.

 Stamboli and Palumbo's next stop would be with the Nu-Wrestling Evolution promotion in Italy, where the pair reformed the FBI.
 The duo also made appearances in a World Wrestling Council show where they challenged Último Dragón, Místico, and Negro Casas, in a tag team match which they would win by securing both the first and third falls.
+In early 2006, he made appearances in Mexico for Toryumon Mexico.